J0llyMan/Defensive-Security/Cyber-Threat-Intelligence/Cyber Threat Intelligence Tools/OpenCTI.md

 ## 💬 Personal Reflection

-OpenCTI felt like the **next evolution** of CTI management — bridging the gap between technical detection data and higher-level strategic intelligence.
+OpenCTI felt like the **next evolution** of CTI management by bridging the gap between technical detection data and higher-level strategic intelligence.
 It’s more than just a database; it’s a **knowledge graph for threats**, enabling teams to move from raw data toward actionable insights.

 While I completed an introductory exercise using the tool during my TryHackMe training, I decided to categorize that practical section under the **CTFs & Projects** folder for better structure and readability within my documentation.